msramalho/msramalho/README.md

  - 🔭 I'm an ML/Software Engineer
  - 📖 A believer of open-source
  - 👯 Always open to talk about technology, and how to use it for social good
+ - 🔥 Open to job offers and book recommendations
  - 📫 You can reach me through LinkedIn
- - 🔥 I'm open to job offers and book recommendations

 <a href="https://twitter.com/MiguelSoRamalho"><img align="left" alt="Miguel's Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg"></a>
 <a href="https://linkedin.com/msramalho"><img align="left" alt="Miguel's LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"></a>